jensb/iphoto2xmp/README.md

 Note that the default installed Ruby 2.0 on Mac OS Sierra will *not* work, since Apple ships this with outdated OpenSSL libraries that cannot install Gems any more, because rubygems.org now prohibits TLSv1 connections (see https://github.com/rubygems/rubygems/issues/1912).

 ## Usage

+Download `iphoto2xmp.rb` and `iphoto2xmp_template.xmp.erb` and then run it as follows:

     ruby iphoto2xmp.rb "~/Pictures/My iPhoto library" "~/Pictures/Export Here"